 Watering

-Moisture Management
+Moisture Management (For closed terrariums)

 – Observe the glass for condensation; some condensation is normal, typically appearing twice daily (morning and evening).